Fahd Al-Mesmary

-Fahd Tarik Saad Mohamed (فهد المسماري; born 10 June 2004) is a Libyan footballer who plays as a striker for Club Africain and Libya national team.
+Fahd Tarik Saad Mohamed (فهد المسماري; born 10 June 2004) is a Libyan footballer who plays as a striker for Libya national team.

 Early life

 Al-Mesmary started his career with Libyan side Al-Ahly SC.
 He was promoted to the club's first team during the 2020/21 season.

 Career

 Al-Mesmary has represented Libya internationally.
 He was first called up to the Libya national football team in 2023 for a match against the Equatorial Guinea national football team.

 Style of play

 Al-Mesmary mainly operates as a striker.
 He has been described as having a "wide vision for the field... possesses a remarkable physical reserve".